 This section informs about the progress of the Starting Cohort 1 sample.
-For each survey wave included in the current Scientific Use File there is a short characterization in terms of field time, number of realized cases, relevant subsamples and domains of competence testing (if appropriate), survey modus, and the institution(s) responsible for collecting the data.
-A more detailed insight into all relevant field work issues is provided by the Field Reports of the survey institutes, which are available on the website (in German only) as part of the data documentation for each (sub-)study:
+For each survey wave in the current Scientific Use File, there is a short characterization in terms of field time, number of realized cases, relevant subsamples, survey modes, and the survey institute(s) responsible for collecting the data.
+A more detailed insight into all aspects of the field work is provided by the Field Reports, which are available on the website (in German only) as part of the data documentation for each NEPS (sub-)study.